IONOS-WordPress/cfhack2024-wp-react-jsonschema-form/packages/wp-content/plugins/jsonschema-plugin-settings-page/README.md

 This sub project should represent a proof of concept for a WordPress plugin declaring its settings page using a [JSON Schema](https://rjsf-team.github.io/react-jsonschema-form/).

-_The plugin does not need to have any other purpose than acting as a show case for rendering a settings page using a JSON Schema definition of the plugin settings._
+_The plugin does not need to have any other purpose than acting as a show case for rendering a settings page using a JSON Schema definition of the plugin settings.
+A good idea would be to take the settings page of a popular plugin screen (maybe Matthias Pfefferle & Automattic [ActivityPub](https://wordpress.org/plugins/search/activitypub/)) and render it using [react-jsonschema-form](https://github.com/rjsf-team/react-jsonschema-form)._

 It would be perfect if this package would provide a WordPress plugin

 - declaring the plugin settings as a [JSON Schema](https://rjsf-team.github.io/react-jsonschema-form/) file